Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Is Firecrawl a good replacement for Brave Search API?

 Firecrawl complements or replaces Brave Search API depending on your use case.
-If you need full-page extraction alongside search, Firecrawl's combined search-and-scrape pipeline is more capable than Brave's snippet-only results.
+If search quality matters, Firecrawl's curated index focuses on authoritative sources with freshness monitoring — no stale results or AI slop passed to your agent.
+If you also need full-page extraction alongside search, Firecrawl's combined search-and-scrape pipeline is more capable than Brave's snippet-only results.